Joshhhuaaa/EnhancedSCCTVersus/README.md

 - By default, the game will be installed as a dgVoodoo2 build.
 If you would like to switch between dgVoodoo2 or 3D-Analyze, run the command script, `ConvertBuild.cmd` in the System folder.

 ### dgVoodoo2 build (DG) [recommended]
-This is the recommended build that we have people use. [dgVoodoo2](https://github.com/dege-diosg/dgVoodoo2) is a wrapper that can restore the broken dynamic lights on modern PCs for SCCT Versus.
+This is the recommended build that we have people use. [dgVoodoo2](https://github.com/dege-diosg/dgVoodoo2) is a wrapper that can restore the broken dynamic lights on modern video cards for SCCT Versus.

 - Run the game executable, `SCCT_Versus.exe` in the System folder to begin playing.